-Information about witnesses is collected to further the investigation of a crime, to substantiate charges, and to prosecute the person charged with the offense.
+Information about witnesses is collected to further the investigation of a crime and to prosecute the person charged with the offense.
 Witnesses also provide information to justice officials so that they can be kept informed regarding the status of the prosecution.

-Despite the crucial role that witnesses play in the justice system, most states' laws, including those of Illinois, focus on requiring witnesses to testify, not on protecting the confidentiality of their information.
-Furthermore, case law supports the notion that those involved in a crime, even inadvertently or peripherally, lose some of their privacy rights due to the newsworthiness of the event.
+Despite the crucial role that witnesses play in the justice system, most states' laws, including those of Illinois, focus on requiring witnesses to testify and not on protecting the confidentiality of their information.
+Eurthermore, case law supports the notion that those involved in a crime, even inadvertently or peripherally, lose some of their privacy rights due to the newsworthiness of the event.
+Legal 225

 Illinois's Rights of Crime Victims and Witnesses Act was passed, in part, "to increase the effectiveness of the criminal justice system by affording certain basic rights and considerations to the witnesses of violent crime who are essential to prosecution."
 However, the rights specifically afforded to witnesses do not address the confidentiality of their information.
 Rather, the Act essentially affords witnesses the rights to be notified about the trial, to have a waiting room away from defendants, and to have translators present if necessary.
 This is not to say that witnesses' personally identifying information is completely unprotected.
-Several justice agencies across the state indicated that they voluntarily take steps to ensure the confidentiality of witness information.
+Several justice